Chart Color Schemes

 The educational profile of Upper Coomera exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 18.3%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 43.6% of residents aged 15+ holding vocational credentials – advanced diplomas (13.5%) and certificates (30.1%).
+Bachelor degrees are the most prevalent at 12.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.9%).
+Vocational credentials are common, with 43.6% of residents aged 15+ holding them, including advanced diplomas (13.5%) and certificates (30.1%).
+Educational participation is high, with 35.0% currently enrolled in formal education: 13.6% in primary, 10.4% in secondary, and 4.0% in tertiary education.

 Frequently Asked Questions - Education